Messages for you

 LIST OF DEPOSITS EXCLUDED FROM GUARANTEE

 1. Deposits of credit institutions personally opened, in compliance with the provisions of Art.
 64, para.
-(2) of Law no. 311/2015 regarding the deposit guarantee schemes and the Deposit Guarantee Fund in the Banking System.
+(2) of Law no. 311/2015 regarding the deposit guarantee schemes and the Bank Deposit Guarantee Fund.

 2. Instruments that can be considered own funds as per their definition, as defined under Art.
 4, para.
 (1), item 118 of the EU Regulation no. 575/2013.